tiprankstipranks

 Natural and Human Disruptions - Risk 1

-The widespread outbreak of a communicable illness or any other public health crisis could adversely affect our business, results of operations and financial condition.
+The widespread outbreak of a communicable illness or any other public health crisis could adversely affect our business, financial condition and results of operations.

 We may face risks related to public health threats or widespread outbreak of a communicable illness.
-A widespread outbreak of a communicable disease or a public health crisis could adversely affect the global and domestic economy and our business partners' ability to conduct business in the United States for an indefinite period of time.
-For example, in March 2020, the World Health Organization declared a new strain of coronavirus ("COVID-19") a pandemic.
-The global spread of COVID-19 has negatively impacted the global economy and disrupted both financial markets and international trade.
-The COVID-19 pandemic resulted in increased unemployment levels and significantly impacted global supply chain.
-In addition, federal, state, and local governments have implemented various mitigation measures, including travel restrictions, restrictions on public gatherings, shelter-in-place restrictions, and limitations on business activities.
-Although we are considered an essential business, some of these actions have adversely impacted the ability of our employees, contractors, suppliers, customers, and other business partners to conduct business activities, and could ultimately do so for an indefinite period of time.
-This could have a material adverse effect on our results of operations, financial condition, and liquidity, and will depend on numerous factors that we may not be able to predict, including: - the duration and severity of the pandemic;- governmental actions in response to the pandemic;- the impact of business and economic disruptions on our clients and their demand for our services; and - our clients' ability to pay for our services.
+A widespread outbreak of a communicable disease or a public health crisis could adversely affect the global and domestic economy and our business partners’ ability to conduct business in the United States for an indefinite period of time.
+Any mitigation measures implemented by foreign, federal, state, and local governments in response to future public health threats could adversely impact the ability of our employees, contractors, suppliers, customers, and other business partners to conduct business activities.
+Future public health threats or widespread outbreaks of communicable illnesses could have a material adverse effect on our business, financial condition, and results of operations, and will depend on numerous factors that we may not be able to predict, the duration and severity of the public health threat or pandemic, governmental actions in response to the public health threat or pandemic, the impact of business and economic disruptions on our clients and their demand for our services, and our clients’ ability to pay for our services.

 See a full breakdown of risk according to category and subcategory.
 The list starts with the category with the most risk.
 Click on subcategories to read relevant extracts from the most recent report.